boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ### Title Auto Font Size

-`On enabling Auto Font Size, the font size of the title will be adjusted automatically based on the screen resolution.
+Enabling Auto Font Size will adjust the font size of the title automatically based on the screen resolution.

 **Font Size**

-This allows you to apply the specified size of the font to the widget title if the **Title Auto Font Size** is disabled.
-Value can be between 10 and 44.
+This allows you to apply a specified font size to the widget title if the **Title Auto Font Size** is disabled.
+The value can be between 10 and 44.

 ### Subtitle Auto Font Size

-`On enabling Auto Font Size , the font size of the subtitle will be adjusted automatically based on the screen resolution.
+Enabling Auto Font Size will adjust the font size of the subtitle automatically based on the screen resolution.

 **Font Size**

-This allows you to apply the specified size of the font to the widget title if the **Subtitle Auto Font Size** is disabled.
-Value can be between 10 and 32.
+This allows you to apply a specified font size to the widget title if the **Subtitle Auto Font Size** is disabled.
+The value can be between 10 and 32.

 ### Auto Padding

-On enabling Auto Padding, the padding of the widget container will be adjusted automatically if the size of the widget varies.
+Enabling Auto Padding will adjust the padding of the widget container automatically if the size of the widget varies.

 **Padding**

-This allows you to customize the padding of the widget container if the **Auto Padding** is disabled.
-Value can be between 0 and 25.
+This allows you to customize the padding of the widget container if **Auto Padding** is disabled.
+The value can be between 0 and 25.

 #### Show Border